mesosphere/dcos-commons/frameworks/template/README.md

 ## Node Settings

-The following settings may be adjusted to customize the amount of resources allocated to each node. _SERVICENAME_'s _[SYSTEM REQUIREMENTS](http://example.com)_ must be taken into consideration when adjusting these values.
+Adjust the following settings to customize the amount of resources allocated to each  node. _SERVICENAME_'s _[SYSTEM REQUIREMENTS](http://example.com)_ must be taken into consideration when adjusting these values.
 Reducing these values below those requirements may result in adverse performance and/or failures while using the service.

-Each of the following settings may be customized under the **node** configuration section.
+Each of the following settings can be customized under the **node** configuration section.

 ### Node Count